-Mr. Mulready.
+Mr. MULREADY.
 Thank you.
 Good afternoon, Chairman Buchanan, Ranking Member Doggett, and members of the subcommittee, my name is Glenn Mulready.
 I currently serve as the 13th elected Insurance Commissioner from the great State of Oklahoma.
 I have served in this role for the past 4 years, having just been reelected for another 4 years in November.
 Previously, I served in the State legislature.
 For 8 years, I chaired the insurance committee, and later served as the majority floor leader.
 This past year, I chaired the health insurance committee for the National Association for Insurance Commissioners.

 I have basically been in the insurance business my whole life.
-This coming other States, I work to maintain competitive markets for insurance in my State.
+This coming October will be 40 years since I was first licensed.
+The 27 years previous to me becoming Insurance Commissioner was solely focused in the health arena.
+Like my counterparts in other States, I work to maintain competitive markets for insurance in my State.